-The researchers sought to find out the distribution of sex who were farmers within the Offinso municipality.
-From Table 4.5 above, we could see that 42% of the respondents were males.
-58% of them were females.
-Here the Female were chosen as the majority of the population whiles the male were chosen as minority of the population.
+The researchers sought to find out the distribution of sex who is farmers within the Offinso municipality.
+From Table 4.5 above, we could see that 63.33% of the respondents are males.
+36.67% of them are females.
+Here the males were chosen as the majority of the population whiles the female were chosen as minority of the population.
 It is represented in a graphical figure (fig 4.5) above.